 Beat the eggs with milk and salt, remove potatoes with a slotted spoon, and let the potatoes soak in the mixture for 5 minutes.

 Heat the oil in a nonstick pan on medium-high heat.
 Add just enough of the mix to coat the bottom, with enough egg to cover the potatoes.
 When the bottom is firm enough that you can shake it in the pan, flip it.
 You should hear a sizzle as you shake the pan.
-Flip the tortilla by placing a plate over the pan, and with a full body twist, invert the tortilla onto the plate and then slide it into the pan to cook the other side.
+Flip the tortilla by sliding it onto a plate, and then turning the pan upside down on top of it.
+With a full body twist, invert the tortilla back into the pan to cook the other side.
 I’m sorry I don’t have a photo of this part of the process!

-Tip: Run a plate under water for a second to keep the egg from sticking when you flip the tortilla.
+Tip: Run the plate under water for a second to keep the egg from sticking when you flip the tortilla.

 When it’s solid and browned on both sides (listen for the sizzle), slide it onto a plate.
 Cool for a few minutes, then slice into wedges and serve.